xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Positive Practice Plans
+* if you loose engagement put your clubs down

 # Tips nr.
 20
 * "have fun and smile" said Jack Nicklaus to Patrick Cantley (winner of a PGATOUR event that week)